Updated: 5 days ago

 1. Teruah means “awakening Blast”, “shout” and that is exactly what the Hebrews have done without understanding all of the reasons why.
 Historically it has been understood that on Yom Teruah, at the sound of the awakening blast of the shofar, the righteous dead will resurrect to eternal life.

 3. Read Jeremiah 30:6-7.
 Also, this time period was known as the time of the birth pangs of Messiah-we call it the tribulation.
-Chabad.org, a great Jewish website, states about Yom Teruah, "it is the birth pangs of the Messiah which will last for 7 years during which Israel will be refined spiritually in preparation of His arrival."
+Chabad.org, a great Jewish website, states about Yom Teruah, "it is the birth pangs of the Messiah, during which Israel will be refined spiritually in preparation of His arrival."
 See Matthew 24:8-10 where the Greek word used signifies a woman in travail of birth, or her birth pangs.

 Historically understood there are 3 trumpets of God: first trumpet, last trumpet, and the great trumpet.
 In the story of Abraham and Isaac when the ram was caught in the bush, Jewish history says that the left horn (first trump) was blown on Mt.
 Sinai by God and the right horn (last trumpet) was blown on Yom Teruah.
 Paul refers to the last trumpet in I Cor.
 15:52 and John refers to a last trumpet in Rev. 11:15-19.
 The term rapture comes from the Greek word “harpazo” which means “to seize, catch away, catch up, pluck up, pull, take by force.”
 The great trumpet was blown on Yom Kippur.